 The Flip-Side create a business card that stands out

 Ok, I might be dating myself here, but back when the earth was cooling there used to be these things called LP’s or records (there is an HBO show called Vinyl out now).
 Anyway, the songs on Side A were the ones you would hear on the radio (oh that’s a box, nevermind) and probably why you bought the record, to begin with.
 The thing is there was a Side B or the flip side of the record too.
 Obviously not as important as the songs on Side A, but occasionally you could find a real gem on Side B.

-- License No. – In certain states, child care providers are mandated to post their state license number on marketing material so that parents can make inquires if they choose.
-It’s a perfect thing to include on your Flip-Side.
+- License No. – In certain states, child care providers are mandated to post their state license number on marketing material so that parents can make inquiries if they choose.
+It’s a perfect thing to include on your flip-side.

-- Program offerings – Why not take this opportunity to let clients know that you offer many different enrollment options or reasons for people to use your child care.
+- Program offerings – Why not take this opportunity to let clients know that you offer many different enrollment options or you could give reasons for people to use your childcare.
 List them here.

 About the card

 Great, we’ve got the info part covered.
 What else is there?
 Well believe it or not a lot! create a business card that stands out